 Appendix A. Representativeness of the Legislative Sample

+Our survey sample is broadly representative of the national distribution of state legislators.
 27 percent of our sample came from term-limited states compared to 26 percent nationally (Ballotpedia, 2014a), 61 percent of our sample was in the majority party compared to 64 percent nationally, and 81 percent of our sample came from legislatures where the leadership controls committee appointments compared to 83 percent nationally.
 Although our sample skewed slightly Democratic, 47 percent of our sample were Republicans (compared to 52 percent nationally; Ballotpedia, 2014b, 2014c) and the difference is not statistically significant.
 The sample is slightly less professional (Squire, 2017) than the average in the population of legislators (mean Squire Index of 0.16 compared to 0.20 nationally) and more of our sample served in legislatures where the majority sets the agenda (74 percent compared to 66 percent nationally; Anzia and Jackman 2013).
 SI Table 1 compares our sample to national numbers on each of the characteristics discussed above.
 Our sample’s relatively high degree of representativeness across these characteristics increases our confidence in the generalizability of the findings.

 SI Table 1: Comparison of Survey Sample to State Legislator Population